conp-pcno-training/SDC-LOSSLESS/_episodes/03-setup_pipeline.md

     >> ssh [user_name]@graham.computecanada.ca
     ```

-2. Navigate to the location where you want to download the pipeline onto the remote cluster:
+2. Navigate to the location where you want to download the pipeline onto the remote cluster, replacing [user_name] with your Graham username:

     ```bash
-	>> cd scratch/
+	>> cd /scratch/[user_name]
     ```

 3. Create a project folder (we will call it 'Face13' here):